A constituent writes to the Foreign Secretary over his and Theresa May’s post-Brexit haggling with people’s lives

 Stephen Crabb has a proven track record of being a One Nation Conservative who can cut across communities with his message of social justice for all.

-Not just because he grew up on a council estate and was raised by his single mum or because he funded his way through university by working as a builder, but also because during his six years in government he has helped support some of the most disadvantaged communities in Britain.’
+Not just because he grew up on a council estate and was raised by his single mum or because he funded his way through university by working as a builder, but also because during his six years in government he has helped support named step sis loves me some of the most disadvantaged communities in Britain.’

 But as author James Bloodworth (late of this parish) has noted, Stephen Crabb is, despite his roots, no friend of the working class.